KCI-MEDIA7/TakeHomeTest/README.md

 # Take Home Test (Job Page)

-Welcome candidate and thank you for taking the time to complete the take-home challenge for our frontend engineer position.
+Welcome candidate and thank you for taking the time to complete the take-home challenge for our web developer position.

 This should take around 4-6 hours.
 Once you have completed your solution, please reply with a link to a github repository and the website where your application has been deployed.
 In case the repository is private, please grant access by adding the github user pd-recruiting-frontend as a collaborator.